-- (1) An AMO shall report to the Authority, the aircraft design organisation of the State of Design any identified condition that could present a serious hazard to the aircraft. - (2) Reports shall be made on a form prescribed by the Authority and contain all pertinent information about the condition known to the AMO. - (3) Where the AMO is contracted by an AOC holder to carry out maintenance, that AMO shall report to the AOC holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) Reports shall be made as soon as practicable, but in any case within three days of the AMO identifying the condition to which the report relates.
+(1) An AMO shall report to the Authority, the aircraft design organisation and the State of Design any identified condition that could present a serious hazard to the aircraft.

+- (2) The report in sub regulation (1) shall be made in a written form and shall contain all pertinent information about the condition known to the AMO. - (3) Where the AMO is contracted by an AOC holder to carry out maintenance, that AMO shall report to the AOC holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) Reports shall be made as soon as practicable, but in any case within three days of the AMO identifying the condition to which the report relates.